CADstudioCZ/Autodesk-Inventor/SelectionInfo/Readme.md

 As an input argument, the part or assembly document is required.
 No values are returned for other document types.

 ##### `Area(string units)`
 The method `Area` returns the total area of the model.
 As the argument `units`, you can specify an area measurement unit which should be used for the output.
-Usually, this is a string defining the unit in the same way as in Inventor parameters, e.g. "m^2" or "m*m" for output in square meters.
+Usually, this is a string defining the unit in the same way as in Inventor parameters, e.g. "m^2" or "m&ast;m" for output in square meters.
 If no unit is defined, the output is returned in the default Inventor units which is cm^2.

 ##### `Mass(string units)`
 The method `Mass` returns the total mass of the model.
 As the argument `units`, you can specify a mass measurement unit which should be used for the output.
 Usually, this is a string defining the unit in the same way as in Inventor parameters, e.g. "g" or "lb" for output in grams or pounds.
 If no unit is defined, the output is returned in the default Inventor units which is kg.

 ##### `Volume(string units)`
 The method `Volume` returns the total volume of the model.
 As the argument `units`, you can specify a volume area measurement unit which should be used for the output.
-Usually, this is a string defining the unit in the same way as in Inventor parameters, e.g. "m^3" or "m*m*m" for output in cubic meters.
+Usually, this is a string defining the unit in the same way as in Inventor parameters, e.g. "m^3" or "m&ast;m&ast;m" for output in cubic meters.
 If no unit is defined, the output is returned in the default Inventor units which is cm^3.

 #### [DocumentInfo.cs](SelectionInfo/DocumentInfo.cs)
 This class defines properties, which will be displayed, if the selected object is a document, or is convertible to a document.
 E.g. a document occurence in an assembly.